praveen-kumar-rr/immutable-tree/README.md

 fromArray([10., 20., 30., 40.])->printTreeDesc
 ```

+## Apis :

+_insert_:
+ Insert element into the tree

+_search_:
+ Search for an element

+_deleteNode_:
+ Delete node from tree

+_update_:
+ Update an element based on the provided `compare` function

+_printTreeAsc_:
+ Prints the data in the tree in `ascending` order

+_printTreeDesc_:
+ Prints the data in the tree in `descending` order

+_getMin_:
+ Get the minimum value from the tree

+_getMax_:
+ Get the maximum value from the tree

+_fromArray_:
+ Create tree from a given array

+_toArray_:
+ Convert to array from tree

+_fold_:
+ fold on values of the tree in `ascending` order.
+Similar to `reduce` function for arrays.
+Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

+_foldLeft_:
+ An alias for the `fold` function.
+Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

+_foldRight_:
+ fold on values of the tree in `descending` order.
+Check [tests](https://github.com/praveen-kumar-rr/immutable-tree/tree/main/test) for usage.

+_empty_:
+ Creates an empty node

+---

 ## How does Immutable Tree work?

 Immutable tree is a fully persistent, balanced, _functional_ binary search tree data structure.
 It is an immutable Red Black Tree.
 This means, tree is never modified or updated during any operation.
 Only a new tree is created with nodes either added or removed.